eezstreet/d2rlint/README.md

 Taking cues from projects such as [eslint](https://eslint.org/), D2RLint will examine the tab-delimited spreadsheet ("Excel") files and JSON string tables for Diablo II: Resurrected, and make note of any errors.

-It is partially backwards compatible with Legacy.
-See below.

-This is designed to be the direct successor of Paul Siramy's D2TxtAnalyzer.
+Designed to be the direct successor of Paul Siramy's fantastic D2TxtAnalyzer, this tool checks for many more problems and is designed to work with Diablo II: Resurrected.
+It is still partially backwards-compatible with the legacy version of the game.

+This tool also provides two more features:

+- **Automatic mod documentation**.
+Once enabled in the configuration file, d2rlint will genenerate HTML documentation for your mod.
+This includes information about Horadric Cube recipes, runewords, sets, and more.
+- **Other helpful utilities**.
+There are a number of different commands that you can execute in the commandline to make your life a little bit easier.

 ## For users